-To accomplish this, a group of Tribune staffers set out with empty stomachs and loose-fitting pants in search of the best burgers in San Luis Obispo County.
+To satisfy our hankering for hamburgers, group of Tribune staffers set out with empty stomachs and loose-fitting pants in search of the best burgers in San Luis Obispo County.
 We braved the ocean-gawkers along the Shell Beach Straits, the crowds of weekend wine-tasting tourists in the North County, and even San Luis Obispo’s confounding lack of drive-thrus.
 Then we ate.
 A lot.

-And here’s the result: a list of our favorite hamburgers around SLO County.
+Here’s the result: A list of our favorite hamburgers around SLO County.

 House of Juju